enricomoresco/Software-and-Computing-Repository/README.md

 nu

-The NS equation runs in the same staggering problem encountered in the discretization of the basin-level-equation but we should convert our nu derivative terms from the pressure grid to the velocity one
+The discretization of the NS equations runs in the same staggering problem encountered in the discretization of the basin-level-equation but we should convert our nu derivative terms from the pressure grid to the velocity one so we can write the derivatives: d_eta_dx d_eta_dy

+Furthermore we should find a way to discretize the advection term to let each cell communicate to all the adiacent and conservate locally the momentum.
+Notice that if we lazy discretize the derivative as done before

+udxu_1

+each cell communicate only with the following one and not with the previous one, so the most obvious solution is the centered finite difference

+udxu_2

+so we can write the N.S. equations as

+NSx
+NSy

+With the coriolis force

+Fco

+And the wind stress, given the 3m wind field

+Fwind